holochain/holochain-rust/doc/holochain_101/src/zome/entry_type_definitions.md

 )
 ```

 `validation` is the last required property of `entry!`.
-Because it is such an important aspect, it has [its' own in depth article TODO place link]().
+Because it is such an important aspect, it has [its' own in depth article](./entry_validation.md).

 It is a callback that Holochain will call during different moments in the lifecycle of an entry, in order to confirm which action to take with the entry, depending on its' validity.
 It will be called with two arguments, the first representing the struct of the entry itself, and the second a struct holding extra metadata that can be used for validation, including, if it was requested, the `validation_package`.